mrkaleArduinoLib/gbj_exponential/README.md

 - **X{t}** is the measured (raw) value at some time point
 - **S{t}** is the smoothed (filtered) value for the same time point
 - **a** is the *smoothing factor* within the range (0, 1) excluding the extreme values, which have no practical sense.
-	- The *zero smoothing factor* causes, that all new measured values are ignored and the entire data serie is representing just with the initial value.
+	- The *zero smoothing factor* causes, that all new measured values are ignored and the entire data series is representing just with the initial value.
-	- The *smoothing factor 1* causes, that all previous filtered values are ignored and the entire data serie is representing with the measured values only and no filtering happens.
+	- The *smoothing factor 1* causes, that all previous filtered values are ignored and the entire data series is representing with the measured values only and no filtering happens.
-	- In praxis the smoothing factor is chosen in the range *0.01 to 0.2*.
+	- In praxis the smoothing factor is chosen within the range `0.01 ~ 0.2`.

 The above formula can be rewritten into the following predictor-corrector equivalent